-Chicago was the last stop on my American road trip in 2006, and I spent three days there before leaving to explore the rest of the world.
-I had always heard a lot about Chicago, and was excited to finally see the Windy City (named because of the politicians who blow hot air, not for the climate).
+I first visited Chicago at the end of my U.S. road trip in 2006.
+I spent three days there before leaving to explore the rest of the world.
+I’d always heard a lot about Chicago and was excited to finally see the Windy City (named because of the politicians who blow hot air, not for the climate).

 In 1871, most of the city burned down in the Great Chicago Fire.
 Over 300 people died, 18,000 buildings were destroyed, and a third of the city’s residents were left homeless.
 One of the factors contributing to the fire’s spread was the abundance of wooden buildings and narrow streets.
 The fire led to strict fire-safety codes that included a strong preference for masonry construction, which helped contribute to the architectural tradition that has emerged in the city.